Photography Life

 Which Camera Should You Get?

 Anyone who’s heard of these two cameras probably knew what the results were going to be ahead of time: The Z9 is clearly more advanced than the Z7 II.
-This is especially true in how quickly the Z9 can push data through the imaging pipeline, with more than double the FPS in 14-bit raw, a much larger buffer, and 8K rather than 4K video.
+This is especially true in how quickly the Z9 can push data through the imaging pipeline, with more than double the raw FPS, a drastically larger buffer, and 8K raw video rather than 4K video.

 Nikon Z9 for Video